 Content Sharing Etiquette Rule # 2:

-You Must Include A Backlink To Original Author
+You Must Include a Backlink to the Original Author

 Content Sharing Etiquette Rule # 3:

 b.
-Sending the author an email letting them know that you are using their content in your book is expected because it’s just common courtesy, and a sign of respect.
+Sending the author an email letting them know you used their content in your book is expected.
+It is common courtesy and a sign of respect.

 c.
-The original author can then let their own readers see how and where their content is being used, and share and promote your content too.
+The original author can let readers see how and where his content is shared.
+This respect is how you succeed as an author, blogger, and businessperson.
 It’s a win-win-win for all involved.
-This is how you succeed as an author, blogger, and business person.

 Content Sharing Etiquette Rule # 4:

-Don’t Put Your Name On Something That You Didn’t Create
+Don’t Put Your Name on Something You Didn’t Create

 a.
-You cannot re-post an author’s content and then add your name as co-author.
+You cannot re-post an author’s content and add your name as a co-author.

 b.
-You cannot re-post an author’s content, then delete their name, and sign your name to it, claiming that it’s your work.
+You cannot re-post an author’s content, then delete their name and sign your name to it, claiming it is your work.

 c.
-You cannot re-arrange the paragraphs, and then claim the original author’s work as yours alone.
+You cannot re-arrange the paragraphs and then claim the original author’s work as yours.

 e.
-You cannot re-post an author’s content, word-for-word, and add a few of your own paragraphs, and then claim it as your work.
+You cannot re-post an author’s content word-for-word, add a few paragraphs, and then claim it as your work.

 All of these are outright stealing and copyright infringement.
-All of these are outright stealing and copyright infringement.
-Doing any of this, but adding a backlink to the original author, doesn’t make it any less creepy and underhanded.
+Doing any of this, but adding a backlink to the original author does not make it any less creepy and underhanded.

-Following these simple rules will help you stay out of trouble.
-And these rules will help you build good relationships with other content creators and authors.
-When you show others respect, courtesy, and fairness, they in turn will show you the same.
-It can, and should be, a win-win-win-win for both authors and their respective audiences.
+These simple rules will help you stay out of trouble and maintain self-respect.
+These rules will help you build good relationships with content creators and authors.
+When you show others respect, courtesy, and fairness, they (I should say “many”), in turn, will show you the same.
+It can, and should be, a win-win for both authors and their respective audiences.

-1. Do you have your own thoughts on sharing the work of others?
-Please share it with us.
+1. Do you have any personal rules about sharing the work of others?

-2. In what clever or silly ways has your own content been stolen or repurposed?
+2. In what clever or silly ways has your content been stolen or repurposed?